 Business Risk Definition

 Business risk, defined as the various risks a company copes with while doing business, is a very broad concept.
-Business risk generally includes the entire spectrum of risks which a company encounters.
+It generally includes the entire spectrum of risks which a company encounters.

 Business Risk Explanation